26 May, 2012

 Of the warming, blooming month of May

-Many pause and some recall
+Many will pause, and some will recall

 Those who ultimately gave their all

-This is fitting and this is proper
+This is fitting, and this is proper

 And we owe them time; we owe them honor

 For the fallen brave do not truly die